-However, to claim that’s it’s just some unknown author’s thoughts is a two-edged sword.
-It also cuts right through the Gospels.
+However, to claim that’s it’s just some unknown author’s thoughts is a two-edged sword that also cuts right through the Gospels.
 The beloved, sanctified and loudly proclaimed words in the New Testament are nothing more than the writings of unknown writers – the names Mark, Matthew, Luke and John were added long after the books were written -- who were expressing their thoughts decades after the death of Jesus.

-The evangelical words are no different than the words on the papyrus.
+The evangelical words are no different than the few words on the papyrus.
 The New Testament is just older.

 The Vatican has already conceded that the Gospels are not history, but contain the “beliefs” of the authors.

 So does this new fragment.

 However, it flies in the face of several important Catholic ideas, such as priestly celibacy.
 The thinking is that Jesus didn’t marry, so priests shouldn’t.
 Oops.
 The second Church tenet that’s been crushed is that men run the church, not women, because there are no women disciples.
 A second oops.

 Expect the Church to fulminate further that the fragment is a fake.
 Expect conservative Christians to complain about the testing.
 They don’t respect science anyway.
 Some Christian conservative in Pennsylvania, for example said he’s running for Congress because “evolution made his daughter cry.”
 She should be bawling about her father’s ignorance.